Interstate Moving Costs 2025: How Much Does It Cost and How to Lower?

 1. Declutter and downsize

-Moving companies base your quotes on the amount of items or weight of the things that have to be moved.
-If you want to save, make sure to get rid of unwanted items before moving to your new home.
-If you plan to throw it away or donate it, don’t take it with you!
-Only take what you absolutely need so you don’t have extra charges tacked on.
+This is one of the most impactful ways to reduce your interstate moving costs.
+Moving companies base their quotes on the amount of items or the weight/volume of the things that need to be moved.
+If you want to save, make sure to donate, sell, or trash unwanted items before your interstate move.
+Only transport what you absolutely need and love, ensuring you don’t incur extra charges for items you no longer desire.
+Every little bit helps!

 2. Compare quotes from multiple moving companies